-Back to Conte its Page Back to Contents Page Health & Social Care Academy 5 SQA & Edinburgh College Units SENIOR PHASE PUPILS This course provides an agile pathway to a career in Health Care Professions.
+Back to Contents Introduction to 4/5 SQA & SENIOR PHASE Level 4 There are no formal Successful Tuesday and Thursday 1 year Granton.
+Back to Contents Page Early Years & Childhood Practice 47.0 Edinburgh College Units PUPILS The Level 4 and Level 5 courses provide an excellent introduction to further study in this exciting and fast growing Sector.
+Pupils can study towards level 4 or 5 SQA units, depending on ability.
+This course is an ideal progression route to the full-time Level 5 or Level 6 Childhood Practice course at Edinburgh College or a Modern Apprenticeship.
+Play in Early Learning & Childcare Child Development Introduction to Meta-Skills for Childhood Practice SCP Level 5 Development and Wellbeing of Children and Young People Play in Early Learning and Childcare Developing Meta-Skills for Childhood Practice SCP requirements but demand for places on this course is high.
+Applicants will be required to complete a personal statement as part of the application process.
+Interested applicants will be invited to participate in a course information event prior to applying. completion of this course and a progression meeting will guarantee progression on to the next level of full-time Childhood Practice course at Edinburgh College. afternoons i yeai Milton Road or Sighthill Campus Health & Social Care Academy 5 SQA & Edinburgh College Units SENIOR PHASE PUPILS This course provides an agile pathway to a career in Health Care Professions.
 It offers multiple options for progression to full time courses in Healthcare, Social Care, Dental & Pharmacy and supports development of essential digital skills for the Care Sector.
 The course offers job related practical experience which employers are looking for and provides transferable skills which can be applied across a range of disciplines.
-Pupils at Sighthill Campus will study in the Digital Care Hub which is eqipeed with a replica ward setting , infection prevention & control classroom, transition to home room and Virtual Reality Technology which enables pupils to experience life through the eyes of a dementia patient.
-Milton Road pupils will have a satellite version of the Digital Care Hub augmented with live streaming from Sighthill Campus.
-Digital Skills for Health & Social Care Mental Health Human Body (SQA unit) Infection Prevention & Control Safe Beginners for Health & Social Care Four National 4's (including English) and a genuine interest in working in/studying Health Care or Social Care.
+Pupils at Sighthill Campus will study in the Digital Care Hub which is eqipeed with a replica ward setting , infection prevention & control classroom, transition to home room and Virtual Reality Technology •Digital Skills for Health & Social Care •Mental Health •Human Body (SQA unit) •Infection Prevention & Control •Safe Beginners for Health & Social Care Four National 4's (including English) and a genuine interest in working in/studying Health Care or Social Care.
 Pupils who want to progress onto health courses at SCQF Level 6 must have National 5 Biology.
-Level 5 or 6 Dental Courses Level 5 or 6 Pharmacy Courses SFW Health & Social Care (Higher), Modern Apprenticeships in Health or Social Care, progression to full time level 6 college courses or employment in the sector.
+Level 5 or 6 Dental Courses Level 5 or 6 Pharmacy Courses SFW Health & Social Care (Higher), Modern Apprentices hips in Health or Social Care, progression to full time level 6 college courses or employment in the sector.
 Tuesday and Thursday afternoons 1 Year Milton Road Campus or Sighthill Campus